-The inferior nasal meatus receives the nasolacrimal duct (Fig. 4-38).
 Even when we are not crying, tears are constantly secreted from the lacrimal gland to clean and lubricate the eyeball.
-Tears pass through the nasolacrimal duct to arrive at the inferior nasal meatus, then get dried when air is inhaled (Fig. 4-41).
+Tears pass through the nasolacrimal duct to arrive at the inferior nasal meatus (Fig. 4-38), then get dried when air is inhaled (Fig. 4-41).
 Underneath the medial eyelids of a living person, one can discover two small holes, which are the openings to the lacrimal canaliculi.

 In the dry bone, one can identify the nasolacrimal canal where the nasolacrimal duct used to be.
-The general rule is that canal is a bony structure, while duct is a structure of soft tissue (involving mucosa).
+The general rule is that canal is a bone structure, while duct is a soft tissue structure (involving mucosa).

 One way to remember the position of the lacrimal gland is as follows: LAcrimal gland is situated in the LAteral of the orbit.
 It is also like how LA (Los Angeles) is located at a LAteral side of the United States.

 The wall of the eyeball is composed of three layers, of which the innermost layer is the retina (Fig. 4-43).
 The center of retina is the macula, and the center of macula is the fovea centralis that can sense the color very well.
 Cone cells placed in fovea Centralis are receptors to perceive Color; one can memorize it as CCC.

 The fovea centralis is depressed since there are only a few neurons shading the cone cells.

 Rod cells suRrounding the macula can perceive daRk environment fittingly; one can memorize it as RRR.
 When we walk in darkness, it is these rod cells to detect sudden attacks from every direction.